musheno/musheno/CV.md

 > RhinoArmy+CV@gmail.com

 ## Objective
-Obtain a position as a Technical Lead in an organization where strong software development abilities combined with excellent team leadership skills are needed.
+Obtain a position as a Technical Lead / Mentor / Developer in an organization where strong software development abilities combined with excellent team leadership skills are needed.
+My language dejure is Java, so an environment where that is the primary focus would be nice.

 ## Summary of Qualifications
 * Many years of experience designing and developing Object-Oriented and Web-based solutions in diverse industries.
 * Highly experienced and results-oriented Java architect with a proven track record of providing technical leadership to diverse teams of technology professionals.
 * Proven history of identifying project risks and implementing remediation strategies to ensure project success.
 * Detail oriented and highly technical software developer with significant experience applying Java, Java EE, and Object-Oriented Design to diverse problem domains.
-* Holds certifications in Java, Object-Oriented Design, and Agile Development principles.
 * Versatile team player skilled at building new and improving existing teams through mentoring, process development, and open communication.
+* Reasonably capable in a wide bredth of technologies, and I love to learn new things.

 ## Sample of Technical Expertise
-* Languages: Java, Maven ANT and Ivy, BeanShell, BASH, Powershell, GO, Some Javascript (JQuery, Vue, Angular, Node.js)
+* Languages: Java, Maven ANT and Ivy, BeanShell, BASH, Powershell, Some Javascript (JQuery, Vue, Angular, Node.js)
+  * Capable of reading so many others I cannot list them here.
-* Application Programmer Interfaces: JDK, Swing, JavaFX, JMS, Apache Commons, Java Mail, Drools & JESS, Amazon SDK, Android
+* Application Programmer Interfaces: JDK, Swing, JavaFX, JMS, Apache Commons, Java Mail, Amazon SDK, Android
 * Testing Frameworks: Fitnesse, JUnit, JMock, Mockito, Selenium
-* Application Frameworks: JEE (1.0, 2.x, 3.0), JSE (0.1.8 through 1.8), Spring, J2ME (MDP, and CDC), OSGi
+* Application Frameworks: JEE (1.0, 2.x, 3.0), JSE (0.1.8 through 1.8), Spring, J2ME (MDP, and CDC), Some DataTables.
 * Integrated Development Environments: Eclipse.
 Netbeans, Rational Rose, Together J
-* Data Formats and Protocols: HTML, CSS, XML, XSD, XSLT, JSON, REST, OAuth (1.0, 1.1, and 2.0), J2EE Managed Beans, IIOP/TCP/UDP, Magnet Links
+* Data Formats and Protocols: HTML (5 and others), CSS, XML, XSD, XSLT, JSON, REST, OAuth, J2EE Managed Beans, TCP/UDP, Magnet Links, Swagger
 * Securty A&A Frameworks: Spring Security, Google OAuth, SAML
 * CI: Jenkins, DCOS, Kuberneties
 * Databases